 • How to take responsibility for your own learning.

-The AS course is a one year course which is comprised of three units:
+The A Level is a two year course which is comprised of::

 • Physical Chemistry - Atomic structure, amount of substance, bonding energetics, kinetics, equilibria and redox.

 • Inorganic Chemistry - Periodicity, group 2 and group 7 of the periodic table